US-CBP/design-system/packages/vanilla/src/components/structured-list/structured-list.md

 * Structured list header is a required part of the structured list pattern and the text inside describes the number of results, any filters applied and time stamp of when the list was updated.
 * The structured list is a `<ul>` element for the list and `<li>` for the list items.
 * Developers can add a `.cbp-structured-list--striped` to the `<ul>` element to stripe the list.
-* More complex structured lists have more features:
-  - pagination
-  - filters
-  - sorting
-  - action bar
-  - refresh

 ## Technical Specifications